California county defies governor's virus shutdown order - KVIA

 Modoc County is “moving forward with our reopening plan,” Modoc County Deputy Director of Emergency Services Heather Hadwick said in an email to The Associated Press.

-She said the county of about 9,000 in the state’s far northeast corner next to Oregon has had no COVID-19 cases.
+She said the county of about 9,000 people in the state’s far northeast corner near Oregon had no COVID-19 cases.

 “We are utilizing his guidance of those plans and we have zero cases,” she wrote.
 “Our residents were moving forward with or without us.
 We really needed to create guidelines for them so that they could do this in the safest way possible.”

-At the Country Hearth Restaurant and Bakery in the small town of Cedarville, three customers came in for breakfast, owner Janet Irene said.

-Irene said her regular customers had been very cooperative with orders that had allowed her to only serve takeout since late March.
+At Country Hearth Restaurant and Bakery in the small town of Cedarville, three customers came in for breakfast, said Janet Irene, who has run the small eatery for 35 years.
+Irene said her regular customers had been very cooperative with orders that had allowed her to only serve takeout since late March, even during bad weather.

-She said she remained concerned that the county did not have the governor’s stamp of approval.
+She said it was a confusing situation and she remained concerned that the county did not have the governor’s stamp of approval, but she was following the latest guidance from her local government.

+“I was kind of torn between what was right and what was wrong, but the law is what the law is and you just don’t do any different,” she said.
+“I’m just hoping that they’re able to get together.”

 Newsom did not say during his daily briefing Thursday whether he would intervene in Modoc County as he did in Southern California by ordering the shutdown of all beaches in Orange County.

+Beach parking lots were closed and authorities were expected to patrol the beach.
+They planned to educate and seek voluntary compliance, but if necessary they will issue citations, Officer Angela Bennett said.

+Down the coast at Huntington State Beach, park officers wearing masks stood by official vehicles with blinking lights, telling passers-by about the closure.
+Yellow tape blocked off a parking lot and a sign said “No entry.”

-It followed a weekend where tens of thousands of the landlocked and homebound hit the sands south of Los Angeles County, where beaches have been closed for weeks.
+The Orange County beach closures followed a weekend when tens of thousands of people hit the sands south of Los Angeles County, where beaches have been closed for weeks.
 Newsom scolded people for defying the spirit of his statewide stay-at-home order, designed to slow the spread of the coronavirus that has killed some 2,000 people in the state.

 “People that are congregating there, that weren’t practicing physical distancing … may not even know that they contracted the disease and now they put other people at risk,” Newsom said.